tsmada/metesapp/README.md

 ##### HTTP GET

-@Parameter :route
+Parameter :route
-@Value foreclosure model column
+Valid inputs: foreclosure model column

 Returns distinct group counts of route parameter where saledate is in the future.
 Input is column name from foreclosure model.